worldbank/repkit/src/vignettes/lint-examples.md

 1. Stata version 16 or higher.
 2. Python 3 or higher

-For setting up Stata to use Python, refer to [this web page](https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/).
+For setting up Stata to use Python, refer to [Stata's official documentation on Stata-Python integration](https://www.stata.com/python/) or [this article from the Stata blog](https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/) on how to set up the Stata-Python integration.
 `lint` also requires the Python package `pandas` and `openpyxl`.
-Refer to [this web page](https://blog.stata.com/2020/09/01/stata-python-integration-part-3-how-to-install-python-packages/) to know more about installing Python packages.
+Refer to [this blog post](https://blog.stata.com/2020/09/01/stata-python-integration-part-3-how-to-install-python-packages/) from the Stata blog to know more about installing Python packages.

 ## Installation